Green Tech Matters – feat. World Wide Waste

 Thank you Gerry for the chat.

-Gerry will take the virtual stage at our Green Tech SW meetup on Thursday 10th of December at 12.30 pm.
+Gerry took the virtual stage at our Green Tech SW meetup on Thursday 10th of December at 12.30 pm.

 About GreenTech South West: